Chamber Advocacy: Reports and Policy Submissions

 The Prince Edward County Chamber of Commerce undertook an initial review of the Mobile Canteen, Food Truck and Refreshment Vehicle By-Law 1778-2006 with leadership from its Advocacy Committee in the fall of 2019.
 As the global pandemic took hold in 2020, the process that had been initiated was paused.
 It was activated again in early 2021, with input from PEC Chamber members, community businesses, and food truck operators.
 The review provided recommendations and identified opportunities to modernize the by-law, minimize general risk for the business community, and help operational functions of the mobile food industry.

 The Prince Edward County Chamber has developed the "Establishment of Small Vessel Marine Trades in Ontario to include Marine Electrician, Service Technician and the overall expansion for Marine Training Certifications across Ontario."
 Thank you to Chamber Member Swiftsure Vessel, Loyalist College, Georgian College, Ontario Boaters Association and others for their support in crafting this document.
-This advocacy issue, if passed at the 2021 OCC AGM, will be presented to the Ontario & Canadian Chambers to push out to Queen’s Park & Parliament Hill.
+This advocacy issue was passed at the 2021 OCC AGM and will make its way to Queen’s Park & Parliament Hill.